ebagdasa/mithridates/README.md

 Therefore, this machine learning model is robust to poisoning of 0.2% dataset.
-However, modifying hyperparameters might further boost robustness.
+However, modifying hyperparameters might further boost resistance.

-# Boosting robustness with hyperparameter search
+# Boosting resistance with hyperparameter search

 We can modify existing [ray_training.py](ray_training.py) and fix the poisoning ratio but add search over different hyperparameters and modify